 It is also possible to complete courses by independent study.
 Independent studies include, for example, independent reading of literature included in the course unit requirements followed by an exam on set books.
 Such exams are taken as electronic exams on the day chosen by the student, or on examination days usually arranged once a month.
 Writing an essay on the topics defined by the lecturer may also suffice to complete some courses.

-For further information on course completion, see the Studies website.
+For further information on course completion, see the Study Guide.

 There is a Christmas vacation of two weeks after the second period.
 The summer vacation runs from the end of the fourth period until the start of the new academic year.